 When you need massively parallel processing (MPP), Azure SQL Data Warehouse is the ultimate solution.
 Unlike the on-premises equivalent, Azure SQL Data Warehouse solutions is easily accessible to anyone with a workload using the familiar T-SQL language.

 If you are looking to harness this wonderful data warehousing solution for your business, a Microsoft Partner like CloudMoyo can help.
 From evaluation, requirements and assessment phase, to data warehouse platform selection, architecture, integration, data management and further support, CloudMoyo’s brings to the table expertise, flexibility along with long term commitment for excellence.
-Get started today with a free Azure assessment for your organization!
+Get started today with our 5-day Azure assessment workshop for your organization!